luizf-lf/luizf-lf/README.md

 # 💭 About Me:
-Full stack /Fluig developer from Brazil.<br>I always love to learn and try something new.<br>Besides programing, I like to play Racing, Puzzle, RPG and Open World games.
+Full stack / Fluig developer from Brazil.

+I always love to learn and try something new.

+Besides programing, I like to play Racing, Puzzle, RPG and Open World games.

 ## 🌐 Socials: